coreos/tectonic-installer/README.md

 # Tectonic Installer
 ![Build Status](https://jenkins-tectonic-installer-public.prod.coreos.systems/buildStatus/icon?job=coreos%20-%20tectonic-installer/tectonic-installer/master)

-Tectonic is built on pure-upstream Kubernetes but has an opinion on the best way to install and run a Kubernetes cluster.
+Tectonic is built on pure upstream Kubernetes but has an opinion on the best way to install and run a Kubernetes cluster.
 This project helps you install a Kubernetes cluster the "Tectonic Way".
 It provides good defaults, enables install automation, and is customizable to meet your infrastructure needs.

 Goals of the project: